-Students ideally should have studied GCSE English Literature since the 'A' Level course builds upon the knowledge, skills and understanding developed within the GCSE programme of study.
-However, a competent and conscientious student who has attained an A/A combination in English and Media at GCSE may also find that the subject is well within their capabilities.
+Students who have studied GCSE English Literature should have attained at least a grade B. However, a competent and conscientious student who has attained at least a B/B combination in English and Media at GCSE may also enjoy the subject.

 An A-level in English Literature develops your skills in written and face-to-face communication, as well as your capacity for research and your ability to understand complex ideas and theories.
-With this set of skills, you could go into the media industry which includes print, online, TV and radio.
+These are highly desirable transferable skills which are essential in nearly all types of employment.